TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 ### Selectors

 Selectors simply refer to the HTML elements in which CSS rules apply; they're what is actually being "selected" for each rule.
-We won't be going over every kind of selector or every way you can use them, but the following sub-sections are definitely ones you should get familiar with.
+The following sub-sections don't cover every selector available, but they're definitely ones you should get comfortable using first.

 #### Universal Selector

 The universal selector will select elements of any type, hence the name "universal", and the syntax for it is a simple asterisk.
-In the example below, every element would have the `color: purple;` style applied to it:
+In the example below, every element would have the `color: purple;` style applied to it.

 ~~~css
 * {